anvilproject/anvil-portal/content/learn/data-analysts/the-r-bioconductor-anvil-package.md

 ### Workflows

-- In a new browser tab / window, navigate (via the HAMBURGER) to the [HCA Optimus Pipeline](https://anvil.terra.bio/#workspaces/featured-workspaces-hca/HCA_Optimus_Pipeline) workspace.
+- In a new browser tab/window, navigate (via the HAMBURGER) to the [HCA Optimus Pipeline](https://anvil.terra.bio/#workspaces/featured-workspaces-hca/HCA_Optimus_Pipeline) workspace.
 This workspace demonstrates how scRNA-seq fastq files can be transformed to a 'count matrix' for interactive analysis.
   <figure-styles shadowless=true>
   ![Navigate to the HCA Optimus Pipeline Workspace](_images/package-navigate-to-hca-optimus-pipeline-workspace.png)
   </figure-styles>